nicolaschianella/vintedbot_api/README.md

 - **rsync/rsync_nico:** you need to be on neither branch **main** nor **dev**, the project will be sent to **guysmachine:~/vintedbot_api/tests/nico**
 - **rsync/rsync_hugo:** you need to be on neither branch **main** nor **dev**, the project will be sent to **guysmachine:~/vintedbot_api/tests/hugo**

+These scripts can of course be adapted to sync remotely on any other machine depending on your needs.

 # Available routes